 I agree with everything Jeff has said in this article,

 But the pitching staff is the primary problem.
-The pitching is so bad, so dreadful, that losing any of the primary position players will cause a big losing streak, and here we are down 5-0 immediately vs. the brewers, after being swept by Houston.
+The pitching is so bad, so dreadful, that losing any of the primary position players will cause a big losing streak, and here we are down 5-0 immediately vs. the Brewers, after being swept by Houston.
 The Dodgers rank 23rd in ERA.
-Only Colorado and I think Washington have a more inneffective pitching staff.
+Only Colorado and I think Washington have a more ineffective pitching staff.

 It’s frustrating that the Dodgers continue to make the same mistakes over and over, without learning from them.